angular/angular/aio/content/guide/migration-injectable.md

   - It already has another decorator such as `@Component()`, `@Directive()` or `@Pipe()`.
 These decorators already cause the compiler to generate the necessary information.
   - The provider definition has `useValue`, `useFactory`, or `useExisting`.
-In these cases, the framework doesn't need the `@Injectable()` decorator to create the class because because it can just use the value, factory function, or existing instance that was provided.
+In these cases, the framework doesn't need the `@Injectable()` decorator to create the class because it can just use the value, factory function, or existing instance that was provided.